eurusik/nx-mf-remote-loader-generator/README.md

      --remoteLoaderProject=my-remote-loader
    ```

-With this approach, the generator will find your custom library in the workspace and correctly add the necessary code to support your remote components.
+With this approach, your application will still use the `ngx-mf-remote-loader` package interfaces, but your custom implementation will be injected at runtime.
+The generator will find the `ngx-mf-remote-loader` project in your workspace and correctly add the necessary code to support your remote components.
+This gives you full control over the implementation details while still benefiting from the automation provided by the generator.

 ## How These Packages Work Together